juliancabaleiro/pyvisa-examples/README.md

 # pyvisa-examples

 This repository provides a lot of examples on how to use instruments that support IEEE488.2/SCPI with python 3 using [PyVISA](https://pyvisa.readthedocs.io/en/latest/).
 Depend on the instrument you can connect with this trough RS-232, GPIB, USB, Ethernet, etc. this is quasi transparent for the user.
-Most of the examples were developed using GPIB-USB-HS+ adapter, or via USB.
+Most of the examples were developed using GPIB-USB-HS+ adapter, Ethernet or via USB.
 The idea is to share examples with the simplest possible use of python so as to not lose focus on the programming flow of the device.

 ## Overview